-Business Administration majors with a concentration in International Business will also minor or double major in one of the foreign languages.
+Business Administration majors with a concentration in International Business must also minor or double major in one of the foreign languages.
 The courses required for the minor or major in the foreign language will not count as part of the 2.0 GPA requirement in the Bachelor of Arts with a Business Administration major.

 Item # Title Credits

 ECN 323 ECONOMIC PROBLEMS OF 3

 DEVELOPING COUNTRIES

-ECN 327 INTERNATIONAL 3
+ECN 327 INTERNATIONAL 3-4

 ECONOMICS

 BAD 443 INTERNATIONAL 3

 MARKETING

-Business Administration 3
+• Business Administration 3

 Selection

+Sub-Total Credits 12-13